davidgs/Communications/README.md

 That big boy I'm holding is my Bruno ❤️

 ### Work
-I'm a Principal Developer Advocate (DR4) at [Camunda](https://camunda.com?ref=davidgsiot) which is a Business Process Automation company based in Berlin, Germany.
+I'm a Principal Developer Advocate at [Camunda](https://camunda.com?ref=davidgsiot) which is a Business Process Automation company based in Berlin, Germany.
 I work remotely from my home on North Carolina USA.

 I've been working remotely for 15+ years now so if you're looking for tips on how to be effective as a remote worker, I'm happy to talk to you about it!

-I am one of the moderators (AKA `Benevolent Dictators`) for the [DevRel Collective](https://devrelcollective.fun).
+I was one of the moderators (AKA `Benevolent Dictators`) for the [DevRel Collective](https://devrelcollective.fun) until recently.
 The DevRel Collective is a group of over 2,500 DevRel professionals on Slack where we talk about ... well, just about everything!
 I also completely rebuilt their website using [Hugo](https://gohugo.io)

 ### My career